"Love is not a feeling, love is an action...Love is as love does." -- M. Scott Peck

 choice.
 You don't have to act on whatever's triggering you.
 You could just choose love right now, and sort this out when you feel more compassion.

 2. Recognize your anger as a physiological hijacking that is poisoning the situation you're in.
 Take another deep breath.

 3. See it from the other person's point of view.
 That will switch off the blood-wrath of your inner critic.
 Remind yourself that the other

+it.
 But why?
 Did they make you feel disrespected, for instance?
-Then the button that just got pushed is probably from feeling disrespected in your own
+Then the button that just got pushed is probably from feeling disrespected in your

 inside yourself.
 Find that self-respect inside and give it to yourself.
 I'm not suggesting you let yourself get walked on.
-I'm suggesting you take
+I'm suggesting that no one

 5. Take care of yourself.
 Whatever deep need is triggering your anger, hug yourself and meet that need.
 Do you need a good cry?
 Do you